 Sometimes people lose a tooth or two due to an accident or tooth decay.
-Missing teeth can leave gaps in our smile, affect our ability to chew, and if the space is left empty for a long time, result in decreased bone height and affects the shape of your gum in that area.
+Missing teeth can leave gaps in our smile, affect our ability to chew, and if space is left empty for a long time, result in decreased bone height and affects the shape of your gum in that area.
 Restorative dentistry can help.
 The goal of restorative dentistry is to bring your beautiful smile back.
 Dental crowns and bridges are common restorative treatments.

-A crown may be used to restore a broken or severely worn down tooth, or support a tooth with a large filling and not much natural coronal tooth structure left, or be used to hold parts of a cracked tooth together.
+A dental crown may be used to restore a broken or severely worn down tooth, or support a tooth with a large filling and not much natural coronal tooth structure left, or be used to hold parts of a cracked tooth together.
 A dental crown protects a weak tooth from decay or further damage.

-A dental crown is a “cap” for your tooth that completely covers your tooth at and above the gumline.
+A dental crown is a “cap” for your tooth that completely covers your tooth at and above the gum line.
 It is tooth-shaped and usually made of porcelain, which means it looks very much like your natural teeth.